projectsveltos/sveltos/docs/addons/addons.md

 cluster13   true    v1.26.9+rke2r1   sveltos-agent=present
 ```

 **Please note:** The CAPI clusters are registered in the **projectsveltos** namespace.
-If you register the clusters in a different namespace, update the command mentioned above.
+If you register the clusters in a different namespace, update the command above.

 ### Step 2: Add Kubernetes Label
 The second step is to assign a specific label to the Sveltos Clusters to receive specific add-ons.
 In this example, we will assign the label *env=prod*.